 Once we have used water we pull the plug from the sink, flush the toilet or pour it down the drain where it enters the sewerage system.
 Sewage is the water found in sewers.
 It can be a mixture of water which has been used for a variety of purposes in the home, at work or in leisure activities, rainwater from roads, footpaths and roofs and water used for business and industrial purposes.

-Sewage contains a wide range of waste products.
-It contains
+Sewage contains a wide range of waste products including:

 On average each of us generates 135 to 180 litres of sewage a day with over 99.9% being liquid and less than 0.1% solid.